Chapter One: May 27th 1942

 It would give him much work that would take his focus on his first serious failure to obtain his assistant, Adolf Eichmann as overseer.
 It was to start by kicking that child, Hoch out of his position, then in a month's time, worm Eichmann into superseding Gerald Langer as head of the project.
 Unfortunately, it appeared that the duo had earned much respect from this new race that they liaised for.

-Once this assignment in France was dealt with, he would make another attempt at becoming a voice for the aliens to listen to.
+For now, he had a counter-partisan action to attend to, but once this assignment in France was dealt with, he would make another attempt at becoming a voice for the aliens to listen to.
 It would not belong before he became the second most powerful man in the new Reich.
 Himmler did not possess one tenth the fortitude he had.
-Weakness would be his downfall.
+Weakness would be his downfall-

 Well...
 He tried to fire at least.
 With a clang, the weapon jammed, inciting a panic in the bastard who had tried to kill him.
-The Partisan looked at his weapon and tried to cock it, again and again he tried to a fire.
-Heydrich opened his eyes… this bastard was going to pay for this.
+The partisan looked at his weapon and tried to cock it, again and again he tried to a fire.
+Heydrich opened his eyes and took a breath.
+He narrowed his eyes at the man… this bastard was going to pay for this.

 Klein stamped on his break, stopping the Mercedes meters away from the thwarted assassin, who stood there frozen.
-Drawing his Walther, Heydrich stood up in the back of his car, his pistol lined up to shoot the bastard Slovak down.
+Drawing his own Walther, Heydrich stood up in the back of his car.
+Pulling back the slide, he lined his pistol up to shoot the bastard Slovak down.
 Of all the days that an assassination attempt had to happen, it was today… Well, at least good fortune shone on him.